ubccr/xdmod/docs/support.md

 Supported Operating Systems
 ---------------------------

-Rocky 8 and CentOS 7 are the officially supported operating systems for Open XDMoD.
-If you are using a different operating system and encounter an issue, please install Open XDMoD on either of these operating systems and reproduce the issue in that environment before requesting support.
+Rocky 8 is the officially supported operating system for Open XDMoD.
+If you are using a different operating system and encounter an issue, please install Open XDMoD on this operating system and reproduce the issue in that environment before requesting support.

 Requesting Support